 You will definitely need to drink a lot of water on safari.
 Unfortunately, most safari destinations do not have safe drinking water, meaning you need to either drink bottled water, or figure out a way to purify it yourself.

 We prefer the latter option as it means we can cut down on plastic waste.
-Depending on your safari operator, they may also purchase a large refillable water bottle that you can refill your own bottle from.
+Depending on your safari operator, they may also provide a large refillable water container that you can refill your own bottle from.
 Some hotels also filter their own water on site.

 In either case, we highly recommend travelling with at least one refillable water bottle per person on your trip.
-Just make sure to get one with a lid that seals and doesn’t drip and one that will fit into a standard cup holder or can be placed in the back of a vehicle seat pouch.
+Just make sure to get one with a lid that seals and doesn’t drip, and one that will fit into a standard cup holder or the back of a vehicle seat pouch.

-For water bottles, we use and love the Klean Kanteen range, and they have a range of bottles to choose from.
+For water bottles, we use and love Klean Kanteen bottles, and they have a range to choose from.
 Jess uses the classic, whilst Laurence likes the wide mouth version.

 Entertainment Items